Today we are talking about the next stock market crash and how to prepare.

 You need to be prepared to do this – and not just mentally, but emotionally.
 You need to know that, eventually, you are going to put more money into what has just decreased in value – and sell the one thing that has made money during a panic!

 I know this is hard.
 However, this is an amazing investment opportunity.
 Buying low and selling high is too good an offer to pass up.
-You simply can’t afford not to take advantage of stocks when they are on sale.
+You have to take advantage of stocks when they are on sale.
 That’s how you make money investing.

 How Not to Prepare for the Next Bear Market

-Now that we’ve covered how to prepare your investment portfolio for the next market crash, let’s cover some misunderstanding about this very subject.
+Now that we’ve covered how to prepare your investment portfolio for the next market crash, let’s cover some misunderstandings about this very subject.

 Here’s what you probably shouldn’t be doing to your portfolio today, along with common mistakes investors make when preparing their portfolio for a market crash.

 Shorting the market is not a foolproof strategy.
 You never know when the market is going to correct.
 As such, you could be shorting the market for a very long time.

 Shorting the stock market can be a very expensive proposition that likely will not payout.

 Because more often than not, stocks go up in value rather than down.
 If you’re shorting the market, the odds aren’t in your favor.